Nasumica/JScomplex/README.md

 Arithmetic and logarithmic spiral, Nautilus spiral, sunflowers seed spiral.
 Implementation of Johan Gielis superellipse (in 3 lines of code).

-Extension to CanvasRenderingContext2D prototype to using complex numbers as parameters.
+Extension of CanvasRenderingContext2D prototype to using complex numbers as parameters.
 Linkage call as:

 ctx.startPath().zmoveTo(z1).zlineTo(z2).zlineTo(z3).endPath().stroke();